spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 > This exploit is based on <a href="https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-4/container-escape-to-the-host-system-in-kubernetes-containers/welcome" target="_blank">a Kubernetes Goat scenario</a>, updated to be compatible with modern Kubernetes.

 One of the assets we have added to the cluster is a system monitor that has more permissions than is necessary.
+In this demo, we will exploit those extra permissions to escape the container environment and access the host machine.
 To start, use `kubectl exec` to access the container.

 ```sh
 kubectl exec -it -n chroot $(kubectl get pods -n chroot -o jsonpath='{.items[0].metadata.name}') -- /bin/bash
 ```

-Ideally, this shell is restricted to the container.
+In this scenario, the attacker has exploited a vulnerability in an application running in this container, obtaining a shell in the container environment.
+In theory, this shell should be restricted to only this container environment.
 However, running `mount` reveals that there is a link to the host system:

 ```sh
 mount | grep 'host' | head
 ```

-At the top of the mount entries, there is a `/host-system` folder that seems to link to the host machine.
+At the top of the mount entries, there is a `/host-system` folder.
+Running `ls` shows what seems to be the host machine's root directory.

 ```
 /dev/vda1 on /host-system type ext4 (rw,relatime,discard,errors=no-relo)